jvc84/wayves/README.md

 },
 ```

-### If you want mini waves to move when music is on:
+### If you want mini waves to move when music in specific app is on:

 ![plot](.doc/images/waves_example.png)